open-telemetry/opentelemetry-specification/specification/overview.md

 operations it aggregates.
 All of them are the **Span**s from the same Trace.
 And similar to the Parent field of a **Span**.
-It is recommended, however, to not set parent of the **Span** in this scenario as semantically the parent field represents a single parent scenario, in many cases parent **Span** fully encloses the child **Span**.
+It is recommended, however, to not set parent of the **Span** in this scenario as semantically the parent field represents a single parent scenario, in many cases the parent **Span** fully encloses the child **Span**.
 Which is not the case in scatter/gather and batch scenarios.